laravel/docs/eloquent-factories.md

     - [Polymorphic Relationships](#polymorphic-relationships)
     - [Defining Relationships Within Factories](#defining-relationships-within-factories)

-<a name="defining-model-factories"></a>
+<a name="introduction"></a>
-## Defining Model Factories
+## Introduction

-<a name="concept-overview"></a>
-### Concept Overview

-First, let's talk about Eloquent model factories.
-When testing, you may need to insert a few records into your database before executing your test.
-Instead of manually specifying the value of each column when you create this test data, Laravel allows you to define a set of default attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using model factories.
+When testing your application or seeding your database, you may need to insert a few records into your database.
+Instead of manually specifying the value of each column, Laravel allows you to define a set of default attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using model factories.

 To see an example of how to write a factory, take a look at the `database/factories/UserFactory.php` file in your application.
 This factory is included with all new Laravel applications and contains the following factory definition: